InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-10-Predicting_used_car_prices.md

 <br>The correlation table for the ensemble:

-We can also see how much time each model took to run (measured in seconds):
+We can also see how much time each model took to run (mean time, measured in seconds):

 ![Duration](https://raw.githubusercontent.com/InfiniteCuriosity/InfiniteCuriosity.github.io/refs/heads/main/_posts/images/Big_credit_card_fraud_duration_barchart.jpg)<br>